Swecoin: Technology

-During its entire history Swecoin has been on the leading edge of kiosk and ticket printer development.

-The looping presenter and pull detector for forced paper ejection are key examples of this as well as launching a USB kiosk printer as early as 1998.

-Other examples include network connectable ticket printers with magnetic encoding capabilities.
+Throughout its entire history, Swecoin has been at the forefront of kiosk and ticket printer development.
+Key examples of this include the looping presenter and pull detector for forced paper ejection, as well as the early launch of a USB kiosk printer in 1998.
+Additionally, they have introduced network connectable ticket printers with magnetic encoding capabilities.

 Products

 In 2008, the product line consisted of: